Sexual abuse scandal in the Society of Jesus: Slovenia

+Spain

+In January 2021, the Society of Jesus in Spain released an internal report admitting that 96 Jesuits had sexually abused 81 children and 37 adults since 1927.
+The order apologized for a "culture of silence" that allowed these abuses to persist.

+The scandal in Spain widened significantly in 2023 with the "Pedrajas Diary" revelations.
+Alfonso Pedrajas was a Spanish Jesuit sent to Bolivia, and his diary implicated the Spanish provincial leadership in knowing about and facilitating his transfers to conceal abuse.
+The Spanish state prosecutor opened proceedings to investigate the complicity of Spanish clerical authorities in these transnational crimes.

 Abuse in Latin America

-Affair in Chile
+Chile

 Rev. Stefan Dartmann disclosed that the same abusive teacher in Germany had been guilty of similar crimes in Jesuit schools in Chile and Spain.

 In August 2019, revelations surfaced that Jesuit Father Renato Poblete, who died in 2010, had sexually abused 18 adult women and four underage female minors.
 He also impregnated at least one of these women and forced her to have an abortion.
 One of the minors he abused was only three years old and a daughter of one of his adult victims as well.

+Bolivia

+In May 2023, the Spanish newspaper El País published an investigation based on the personal diary of Alfonso "Pica" Pedrajas, a Spanish Jesuit who died in 2009.
+In the diary, Pedrajas admitted to sexually abusing approximately 85 children, mostly during his time as a teacher at the Juan XXIII College in Cochabamba in the 1970s and 1980s.
+The diary detailed how he confessed his crimes to superior Jesuits, who subsequently covered up the abuse by transferring him to different countries rather than reporting him to civil authorities.

+The revelation prompted the Bolivian government to launch a major investigation.
+In 2025, a Bolivian court sentenced two former Jesuit provincials, Marcos Recolons and Ramón Alaix, to prison for the crime of concealment related to the Pedrajas case.

+The investigation into Pedrajas also led to the discovery of abuses by other Jesuits in the region, including Luis María Roma.
+In 2024, it was revealed that Roma, who worked in the indigenous community of Charagua, had taken hundreds of photographs and videos of indigenous girls he had abused.
+The Society of Jesus in Bolivia publicly apologized, admitting that their handling of the complaints had been "negligent" and "disastrous."

 Lawsuit against Rome headquarters

 On December 31, 2019, it was reported that Robert Goldberg, who was sexually abused by the late Chicago-area Jesuit priest Donald McGuire, was suing both the Midwest Jesuit Province and the main Society of Jesus office in the Vatican.